Read your own signals

-Online psychotherapy for adults across Ontario, grounded in polyvagal and somatic-informed, trauma-informed care.
+In-person psychotherapy in Mississauga and online across Ontario, grounded in polyvagal and somatic-informed, trauma-informed care.
 Sessions build regulation at a pace your nervous system can actually hold.

-Nervous system regulation work at Anchor & Bloom is virtual psychotherapy for adults across Ontario who feel stuck in fight or flight, dropped into shutdown, or caught somewhere in between.
+Nervous system regulation work at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario for adults who feel stuck in fight or flight, dropped into shutdown, or caught somewhere in between.
 It is for people who feel wired and tired, who have trouble settling, and whose bodies stay braced long after the stress that set them off has passed.
 Sessions are offered by Registered Psychotherapists trained in polyvagal-informed, somatic, attachment-based, and mindfulness-based approaches.

 The work is collaborative and paced.
 We build regulation and resourcing before anything else, and we do not ask you to push past what your system can metabolize in a given session.